908: The Touch of Satan

 It’s Aunt Eller!

 Aunt Eller is a lead character in the musical Oklahoma!
-The role was played by Charlotte Greenwood.
+The role was played by Betty Garde in the original Broadway production and by Charlotte Greenwood in the 1955 film version.

 Pretty casual—it’s more like a Lake Wobegon witch burning.